Scottish Studies Foundation

 - 1. Linda Mahood, interim Chair of the Scottish Studies Centre during the absence of Dr. James Fraser

-- 2. Daniel Atlin, Vive-President, External, University of Guelph
+- 2. Daniel Atlin, Vice-President, External, University of Guelph

 - 3. David Hunter, President of the Scottish Studies Foundation